-Social networks have yet to evolve enough to properly track those who use them to intetionally commit criminal and sexual offenses against others.
-With younger and younger generations growing up online, many parents rightfully worry about older individuals preying on underaged kids over the internet.
-Though there exist apps and online platforms designed to be exclusive for certain age groups, it is fairly easy to lie about one’s age online.
-For adults engaged in online dating there is also a risk of connecting with individuals with nefarious motives.
-Many online dating apps also rely on geolocation to find users matches in their area.
-Unfortunately, there are people who use these features in order to stalk people.
+Social networks have yet to evolve enough to properly track those who use them to intentionally commit criminal and sexual offenses against others.
+With younger and younger generations growing up online, many parents rightfully worry about older individuals preying on underage kids over the internet.
+Though apps and online platforms exist to be exclusive for specific age groups, it is pretty easy to lie about one’s age online.
+There is also a risk of connecting with individuals with nefarious motives for adults engaged in online dating.
+Many online dating apps also rely on geolocation to find user matches in their area.
+Unfortunately, some people use these features to stalk people.

-Overall views of dating apps are mixed, but since their invention, dating apps has slowly become more popular.
-With any innovation there are both positive and negative aspects to them.
+Overall, views of dating apps are mixed, but since their invention, dating apps have slowly become more popular.
+With any innovation, there are both positive and negative aspects to them.
 Most initial opinions of dating apps and online dating services were negative, as many viewed them as products for desperate people.
-But as our world and our social lives become increasingly digital, online dating platforms have grown to become the go to way to meet and interact with new people.
-Online dating and dating apps are firmly embedded into pop culture as the way to date in the 21st century.
+But as our world and our social lives become increasingly digital, online dating platforms have grown to become the go-to way to meet and interact with new people.
+In addition, online dating and dating apps are firmly embedded into pop culture as the way to date in the 21st century.
 The question then becomes how we create safe digital environments for those seeking love online.
 To address the more negative aspects of the online dating world, some developers have begun to design online dating platforms and apps that encourage a safer digital environment for groups who experience more harassment on dating apps.
-And with hundreds of new dating apps being launched every year, the hope is that eventually we will all be able to find our niche in the digital dating world.
+And with hundreds of new dating apps being launched every year, the hope is that eventually, we will all be able to find our niche in the digital dating world.